[?] Subscribe To This Site

 to beat US Congress

-So, what kind of estate plan do you need to beat the different scenarios that the US Congress has left us with?
+So, what kind of estate plan do you need?

-Now, more than ever, your plan needs to be flexible.
+Now, more than ever, your estate plan needs to be flexible.

-1. Don't count on repeal.
-Continue your planning under current laws - that is, estate tax exists and there are exemption amounts.
+1. Continue your planning under current laws - that is, estate tax exists and there are exemption amounts.

 There are tools and techniques to help reduce what is included in your estate and subject to tax and to ensure maximum exemptions are available and used.